flamelily-bluescsi/bluescsi/v2db25miniuk.md

 {% include carousel3.html %}

 This is version (2024.01a) of the BlueSCSI DB25 Mini for UK buyers.
 This is usually used externally from the computer.
 This is a complete and tested device.
 The normal hex nuts have been replaced with screws so as to allow plugging into the 25 pin socket flush.
+This comes with the standard Pico WITHOUT Wifi.
+If you would like the Wifi version add it [here](/pico2w).

 * Mini Version with Pico 2
 * Tested and complete